Agapanthus: Noteworthy Varieties & Plant Care Info

 Pruning:

 Cutting agapanthus back is a matter of personal preference.
 Some gardeners think the dried flower heads are attractive and provide much needed winter interest.
-Other gardeners prefer to cut the spent flowers off, a process called deadheading, as soon as they are past the prime.
+Other gardeners prefer to cut the spent flowers off, a process called deadheading, as soon as they are past their prime.
 Doing so prevents plants from wasting energy on seed production and instead allows them to store up energy for next year’s bloom.

 Division: